reducing counsellor fatigue

 Final Outcome

-We ran role play sessions where counsellors were given realistic student tasks and were asked how confident they felt in managing student docs, application statuses, etc.
+We ran role play sessions where counsellors were given realistic student tasks and were asked how confident they felt managing follow ups, lead tracking & managing student docs, etc.

 Counsellor confidence increased by 2x